Corresation/GGLGuide/01_Overview.md

 PPO is a training method.
 The bot tries actions, gets rewards and learns which actions are good.
-It repeats this many times and improves overtime.
+It repeats this many times and improves gradually.
 This depends on your structure, though.

 ## HOW TRAINING WORKS